- We focus on what has worked for 10,000+ patients & medical research.

-This is different than toenail fungus- this is an bacterial infection.
+A pseudomonas bacteria infection is different than toenail fungus- this is a bacterial infection.

-- This means it comes quick and strong, then gets cured for good once you see a podiatrist.
+- A bacterial infection means it comes quick and strong, then gets cured for good once you see a podiatrist.

-- This goes against toenail fungus which is very slow and resistant.
+- A pseudomonas bacterial infection goes against toenail fungus, which is very slow and resistant.